 - Preheat the oven to 400°F (204°C).

-☞TESTER TIP: You may want to ask for help from a second pair of hands as you tie the rolled pork so you can keep it from unraveling.
+☞ TESTER TIP: You may want to ask for help from a second pair of hands as you tie the rolled pork so you can keep it from unraveling.

 - Reduce the oven temperature to 375°F (191°C).
 Add all of the grapes and 1 cup Marsala to the roasting pan.
 Continue roasting, uncovered, until done, about 1 hour more.
-The pork is done when the juices run clear if the meat is pierced with a metal skewer and the internal temperature of the meat is at least 145°F (63°C).
+The pork is done when the juices run clear if the meat is pierced with a metal skewer and the internal temperature of the meat is 145°F (63°C).

 - Place the roasting pan along with the roasting juices and the loose grapes over medium heat on the stovetop, using 2 burners if necessary.
 Stir in 1/2 cup Marsala.
 Using a potato masher or the back of a spoon, crush the grapes into the juices.
 Boil until the sauce is slightly syrupy, 10 to 12 minutes.